mnakajima00/Invoice/README.md

-# App
+# main.App
-An App Generator - made with Java
+An main.App Generator - made with Java

 ## Table of Contents